drmpjz/CalliopeLinuxSetup/README.md

 ## Transfer Script

-Once all of this is in place files can be transfered with the [calliope.sh](calliope.sh) script.
+Once all of this is in place files can be transfered with the [calliope.sh](ansible/files/calliope.sh) script.
 Things to note:

 * The filename to transfer is hard coded as `MYPROG.HEX`.
 If you want to change this, alter the definition of `progName` at the start of the script
 * This version of the script keeps a backup copy of all HEX files transfered to Calliope mini in the (hidden) direcotry `.archive_calli`.
 Advantage: One can revert to previous version of the (Hex) code in case subsequent changes broke a program.
 (Although not of the source code, this would need to be arranged in the IDE).
 Disadvantage: The archive directory needs to be cleaned every now and then.
+* How to use
+  * As this is a bash script, the obvious way to use it, is to open a terminal and execute the script in there.
+In this mode  output of the script will be visible, including the type of Calliope mini connected to the system, as well a reporting error conditions. if you are running into problems with the transfer, this is the recommended way to start the investigation of the root cause.
+  * For users more comfortable working in a graphical desiktop environment, the script can also be executed by simply clicking on it in the file manager application (e.g. Dolphin in KDE or GNOME Files in Gnome).
+There will be no output in this case, which normally is fine, as you want the users to concentrate on programming the Calliope mini.

 ## (Simple) Troubleshooting